vinibol12/job_app_tracker/README.md

 - Simple and intuitive user interface
 - Responsive layout working well in mobile too.
 - The most recent applications show at the top of the list.
 So, when we add a new application it's not hidden in the last page.
+- There's a link in the front end to the API documentation.
+This wouldn't normally be available in production.
+It's only there for the purpose of this demo.

 ## Tech Stack